AForbis/Bootcamp_Final_Project/README.md

 - We chose a supervised machine learning (ML) model for classification.
 We chose this type of model because we wanted a model that would predict discrete outcomes.
 In this case, our model tries to learn patterns from historical end-of-season stats, All-NBA team awards, and demographic data, and, if successful, will be able to make accurate predictions about which players will make one of the All-NBA teams this year based on their own end-of-season stats.

- The model starts by reading in the All-NBA and season stats tables from our database.
+- The model starts by reading in the All-NBA and season stats tables from our database.
 Preprocessing the data involved several steps, some of which were: (a) cutting off data prior to 1979 to account for inconsistent record keeping and the lack of the 3-point line, (b) converting season totals to per game statistics, and (c) normalizing stats for years where the season was less than 82 games.

- Preliminary feature engineering, selection, and decision-making involved...
+- Preliminary feature engineering, selection, and decision-making involved...

-Description of how data was split into testing and training...
+- Description of how data was split into testing and training...

-Explanation of model choice, benefits, limiations...
+- Explanation of model choice, benefits, limitations...

-Top 5 Features by Position
+### Top 5 Features by Position

 ![Top 5 Features](Dashboard/top5.png)

 ### Model predictions

-Centers
+__Centers__

 ![Centers Predictions](Dashboard/predict_c.png)

-Guards
+__Guards__

 ![Guards Predictions](Dashboard/predict_g.png)

-Forwards
+__Forwards__

 ![Forwards Predictions](Dashboard/predict_f.png)

 ## Dashboard Blueprint

 ![Dashboard/DB_blueprint.png](Dashboard/DB_blueprint.png)